pranitpatilgit/WarehouseManagement/README.md

 # WarehouseManagement

-This is a Spring Boot REST application for the game **Warehouse Management**.
+This is a Spring Boot REST application for **Warehouse Management**.

 ### **Prerequisites**
 - JDK 11+